 Variant 2

 Functional Groups Scenario Score Scenario Weight

-Evaluation scenario FG 1 FG 2
+Evaluation scenario FG 1 $FG_2$

-weig ht score weight score
+weight score Weight score

-ES_1 1 43.79 0 0 43.8 1
+$ES_1$ 1 43.8 0 0 43.8 1.0

-ES_2 0.5 62.14 0.5 55.81 59 1.5
+$ES_2$ 0.5 62.1 0.5 55.8 59.0 1.5

-Overall functional group scores 90.4 41.86
+Overall functional group scores 90.4 90.4 41.9 )

-Overall Vessel I HF Perform ance 132
+Overall Vessel HF Performance 132

-Table 4: HPM for variant 2
+Table 7: HPM for Variant 2 (double passageway vessel).

-The results from the HPM suggest that variant 2 is marginally the superior layout for evacuation while variant 1 returns a significantly better performance in normal operations.
-This suggests that the overall HF performance of the preferred design (variant 1) can be enhanced through improving the performance of the vessel in the evacuation scenario.
+The results from the HPM suggest that Variant 2 is marginally the superior layout for evacuation while Variant 1 returns a significantly better performance in normal operations.
+This suggests that the overall HF performance of the preferred design (Variant 1) can be enhanced through improving the performance of the vessel in the evacuation scenario.

-Figure 7: maritimeEXODUS output for variant 1 showing location of 2 regions of severe congestion located on No 1 Deck.
+Figure 12: maritimeEXODUS output for Variant 1 showing location of two regions of severe congestion located on No. 1 Deck.

-Figure 8: maritimeEXODUS output for variant 1 showing location of 1 region of severe congestion located on No 2 Deck.
+Figure 13: maritimeEXODUS output for Variant 1 showing location of one region of severe congestion located on No. 2 Deck.

-A detailed analysis of the PMs associated with the evacuation ES can suggest areas in which the performance of variant 1 can be improved.
-Investigation of the PMs reveals that variant 1 experienced five areas of severe congestion (three of which are displayed in Figure 7 and Figure 8) compared to only two regions of severe congestion in variant 2.
-It is interesting to note that while both variants comfortably meet the time to muster requirement, they both fail to meet the congestion standards set in [13] for evacuation and so both variants would be deemed to have failed the evacuation requirements.
-A detailed analysis of these congestion regions (which is beyond the scope of the current paper) may suggest that either procedural or structural changes may be required to remove the congestion areas. А similar analysis of the State 1 Preps ES can be undertaken to suggest why variant 1 is superior to variant In contrast to the conclusion of the evacuation 2 analysis, a preliminary investigation of the normal operations ES suggests that the average level of congestion experienced by each crew member is much greater in variant 2 which detrimentally impacts the performance of the crew.
-It is important to note that the starting and end locations of crew and the number of crew in the various starting locations are quite different for these two ESs.
+A detailed analysis of the Performance Metrics associated with the evacuation ES can suggest areas in which the performance of Variant 1 can be improved.
+Investigation of the PMs reveals that Variant 1 experienced five areas of severe congestion (three of which are displayed in Figures 12 and 13) compared to only two regions of severe congestion in Variant 2.
+It is interesting to note that, while both variants comfortably meet the time to muster requirement, they both fail to meet the congestion standards set in [13] for evacuation and so both variants would be deemed to have failed the evacuation requirements.